What to do if your energy supplier goes bust

 Your new supplier, your old supplier, or its appointed administrator, will all contact you at your old home address, so you should make sure your mail is redirected.

-Have you been affected by an energy company going bust?
-Maybe you were a GB Energy customer when it collapsed in 2016 – how was the switch to Co-operative Energy handled?
+Have you been affected by Iresa going bust?
+Or were you were a GB Energy customer when it collapsed in 2016 – how was the switch to Co-operative Energy handled?
 Share your experience with and any advice you might have on Twitter.